Badhansen/android-documentation/PendingIntent.md

 3. The limitation is overcome using PendingIntent.
 With PendingIntent the receiving application, needn't have android.permission.BLUETOOTH_ADMIN for enabling Bluetooth.
    A beautiful ilstration is on the link.
 [PendingIntent](http://android-pending-intent.blogspot.com/). **LOOK**

+# Difference Between Intent and PendingIntent

+TAXI ANALOGY

+**Intent**

+Intents are typically used for starting Services.
+For example:

+> Intent intent = new Intent(CurrentClass.this, ServiceClass.class);
+  startService(intent);

+This is like when you call for a taxi:

+> Myself = CurrentClass
+ Taxi Driver = ServiceClass

+**PendingIntent**

+You will need to use something like this:

+> Intent intent = new Intent(CurrentClass.this, ServiceClass.class);
+  PendingIntent pi = PendingIntent.getService(parameter, parameter, intent, parameter);
+  getDataFromThirdParty(parameter, parameter, pi, parameter);

+Now this Third party will start the service acting on your behalf.
+A real life analogy is Uber or Lyft who are both taxi companies.

+You send a request for a ride to Uber/Lyft.
+They will then go ahead and call one of their drivers on your behalf.

+Therefore:

+Uber/Lyft ------ ThirdParty which receives PendingIntent
+Myself --------- Class calling PendingIntent
+Taxi Driver ---- ServiceClass